How to Write a Thesis

 Note that it is allowed to express interest for more than one topic (as a list ordered by preference), but in such cases a separate motivation paragraph for each topic needs to be provided.

-Students will be assigned to topics based on their interest and their prior knowledge in relevant areas.
+At the kickoff, students who submitted expressions of interest will be assigned to topics based on both their interest and their prior knowledge in relevant areas.

 The research proposal is a 10 page document formatted according to thesis template which includes the following parts: